Note: Listen to this post instead using the audio player below, and consider subscribing on your favorite podcast player!

 Worst of all, they may not realize the information is no longer correct, and base decisions off of what you’ve taught them.
 This may ultimately hurt them in the long run.

 This is why I’m so fond of releasing courses over publishing books.
 When you publish a book, you’re stuck with whatever was written at the time of publishing, at least if it’s physical.
+Sure, you can release an updated edition, but most people aren’t going to pick up and read through the same thing again just to see what’s new.

 Over the past few years, I’ve been able to go back and instantly update my courses as information became outdated, and add the new, relevant information in as well.